IBM/processmining/Custom Metrics/README.md

 # Custom Metrics

 Custom metrics are javascript functions called for each case.
 The function access the events of a case to retrieve values and to compute a new metric.
-In version 1.13.2, only metrics at the case level can be computed.
+Custom metrics are case-level metrics.

 - Refer to the documentation for more details.
 - Refer also to the Advanced Filters documentation to list the functions available for each event.